-- The husband doesn’t understand that the wife just wants to feel some emotional support.
+- The husband doesn’t understand that the wife just wants to feel some emotional care.
 He thinks the most important thing is to solve the problem, so he skips the emotionally supportive stage and goes straight into offering solutions.

 - Even if the solutions offered are completely on point, the wife feels unheard and unsupported.
 She leaves the conversation feeling even more upset than before.

 Perhaps this will happen when you explain that you’re feeling emotionally unsupported.
-This scenario occurs so often, due to the differences between male and female psychology.
+This scenario occurs so often due to the differences between male and female psychology.
 Men primarily run off logic, while women are mostly powered by emotions.

 If this is a scenario that constantly hurts your feelings, the best thing you can do is explain it to your husband.
-Tell him you need to feel heard, before he goes into problem-solving mode.
+Tell him you need to feel heard before he goes into problem-solving mode.

 If it’s a recent change, this could be due to a recent change in his circumstances.
-Could something be stressing him out work?
+Could something be stressing him out at work?
 Has your relationship changed in any way?
 Is there a possibility he’s been unfaithful?